paradoxicalguy/compiler-v2/README.md

-# project-name
+# banana2
 a small compiler with explicit architecture

 ---

-project-name is a deliberately small compiler written in rust that compiles a simple c-like language into arm64 assembly, assembles it using aarch64-linux-gnu-gcc, and executes it via qemu.
+banana2 is a deliberately small compiler written in rust that compiles a simple c-like language into arm64 assembly, assembles it using aarch64-linux-gnu-gcc, and executes it via qemu.